PeteJames21/alx-higher_level_programming/0x05-python-exceptions/README.md

 Write a function that divides the elements in two lists and returns a list of the results.
 - The result is a list with the result of dividing the elements at equal indices.
 - Zero will be set if a division fails due to zero division, incompatible types, or incompatible lengths of the input lists.

+## 5-raise_exception.py
+Write a function that raises a TypeError exception.